Stephen Breyer: Voting rights

-Retirement
+Retirement and post-retirement

-After Democratic victories in the 2020 presidential and Senate elections, progressive activists and Democratic members of Congress called on Breyer to resign so that President Biden could nominate a younger liberal justice.
+After Democratic victories in the 2020 presidential and Senate elections, progressive activists and Democratic members of Congress called on Breyer to retire so that President Biden could nominate a younger liberal justice.
 In an August 2021 New York Times interview, Breyer said he wished to retire before his death, and recounted a conversation he had with Justice Antonin Scalia in which Scalia mentioned that he did not want his successor to "reverse everything I've done for the last 25 years".
 Breyer said that Scalia's point will "inevitably be in the psychology" of his decision to retire.
-In a September 2021 interview with Fox Newss Chris Wallace, Breyer said activists calling for his resignation are "entitled to their opinion" and "I didn’t retire because I had decided on balance I wouldn’t retire".
+In a September 2021 interview with Fox Newss Chris Wallace, Breyer said activists calling for his retirement are "entitled to their opinion" and "I didn't retire because I had decided on balance I wouldn't retire".
 He said he took several factors into account when deciding his retirement plans, and reiterated that he did not plan to "die on the court".

-On January 26, 2022, news outlets reported Breyer's intention to retire from the court at the end of the 2021–22 term.
-Breyer confirmed his pending retirement in a White House announcement alongside Biden on January 27.
-On February 25, Biden announced his nomination of Ketanji Brown Jackson, a former clerk of Breyer and judge of the United States Court of Appeals for the District of Columbia Circuit, to succeed Breyer on the Supreme Court.
-The U.S. Senate confirmed Jackson by a vote of 53-47 on April 7, 2022.
-Breyer retired on June 30, 2022, effective at 12:00 noon EDT, following the court's final opinions and orders for the term.
-Breyer's retirement left only one military veteran, Samuel Alito, on the Supreme Court.
+On January 27, 2022, Breyer announced that he would retire from the Supreme Court.
+To succeed him, Biden nominated Ketanji Brown Jackson, a judge of the U.S. Court of Appeals for the D.C.
+Circuit who had once clerked for Breyer.
+The Senate confirmed her by a vote of 53–47 on April 7, 2022.
+Breyer's retirement took effect at noon on June 30, following the court's final opinions and orders for the term.

+On July 2, 2022, it was announced that Breyer had been appointed Byrne Professor of Administrative Law and Process at Harvard Law School.
+Breyer had previously attended and taught at Harvard Law School.
+In May 2024, he received an honorary Doctor of Laws degree from Yale University in recognition of his contributions to the field of law and his nearly three decades of service on the Supreme Court.
+As a retired Supreme Court justice, Breyer can still sit as a judge in lower federal courts by designation.
+He first returned to the bench in 2025 in the First Circuit Court of Appeals, the court on which he was a judge before his Supreme Court appointment.
+Breyer attended the second inauguration of Donald Trump in 2025, appearing with the nine sitting Supreme Court justices.